-When you go to a party, you will eventually come into contact with kids who are drinking ALCOHOL or doing street drugs.
+When you go to a party, you will eventually come into contact with kids drinking ALCOHOL or doing street drugs.
 Many medications used to fight JM do not interact well with alcohol and drugs.
-Doctors will tell you that you can not drink alcohol on these meds.
-They are not just saying this because you are underage, though this should also factor into decisions.
+Doctors advise that you can not drink alcohol while on these medications.
+They are not just saying this because you are underage; this should also factor into your decisions.
 Alcohol can majorly affect your system if it is already affected by medication and should be taken seriously.

-If you are at a party or with friends, and they try to get you to drink, you can simply say you don’t want to.
-If they continue to pressure you and you feel comfortable with them, you can go into further detail and explain why.
-If you don’t feel comfortable but want to get your point across, you can say you are the designated driver for the night OR just state you are on medication that does not work with alcohol and most of the time; they will understand and leave you alone.
-If you really feel out of place, get a beer can and dump the beer out or a cup and fill it with water.
+If you are at a party or with friends, and they try to get you to drink, you can say “no.” If friends continue to pressure you and you feel comfortable with them, you can go into further detail and explain why.
+If you don’t feel comfortable but want to get your point across, you can say you are the designated driver for the night OR explain you are on medication that does not work with alcohol.
+Most of the time, teens will understand and leave you alone.
+If you feel out of place, get a beer can, dump the beer out or a cup, and fill it with water.
 Nobody will ever know.

 Not all friends will understand what you are going through, which might leave you feeling lonely and isolated.
-This is a good time to turn to one of your pals who also has JM via the internet.
+This is a good time to turn to a friend who also has JM via the internet.

 You might find it hard to relate to what “normal” teens are concerned with as you have been forced to deal with serious medical issues.

 If you have a very good friend, who you think might understand, try explaining your illness to them.
-Or give them some simple definition of what JM is all about.
+Or give them a simple explanation as to how JM affects the body.

-While many of your peers spend less time with their parents, you might still spend a lot of time with your family.
-That is okay.
-You need your family in a different way than your peers.
-You will separate when the time is right.
-Don’t judge yourself.
+While many of your peers spend less time with their parents, you might still spend a lot of time with your family, which is alright because you need your family’s support.
+Try not to compare your situation to anyone else.

-- Be nice to yourself, appreciate what your body does do well
+- Be kind to yourself and appreciate what your body does do well.

-- Many teens have some body image issues – you are not alone
+- Many teens have some body image issues, so recognize you are not alone.

-The meds used to treat JM, especially Prednisone, can have visible effects on the body, and the two most obvious are weight gain and acne.
+The medications used to treat JM, especially Prednisone, can have visible effects on the body, and the two most obvious are weight gain and acne.

 Sometimes Prednisone can create swelling in the face.
-Don’t worry, this goes away as you lower your Prednisone dosage.
+Don’t worry; this goes away as you lower your Prednisone dosage.
 Hair growth in places you don’t want it, and hair loss are other possible side effects of this medication.

-Since most of us started these meds before, during, or right after puberty, these can seriously affect how we see our bodies.
-If necessary, there are things you can do to take care of the acne.
-Talk to your doctor to see what might be a good option for you.
+Since most of us started these medications before, during, or right after puberty, these can seriously affect how we see our bodies.
+If necessary, there are things you can do to take care of acne.
+Talk to your doctor to determine a good option for you.

 - Teens with JM, or other chronic illnesses, need to learn how to care for themselves physically and emotionally.

-Talk to them.
-Stay in touch, especially if you’re missing class ahead of time.
-They will take you more seriously and be more considerate in the future when you have to miss more school or are not feeling well.
+Talk to teachers.
+Stay in touch with them, especially if you miss class ahead of time.
+Not only will they take you more seriously, but they will be more considerate in the future when you have to miss more school or are not feeling well.

-If need be, work with your school to create a schedule that allows you to get the rest you need while also staying on top of school work.
+If need be, work with your school to create a schedule that allows you to get the rest you need while staying on top of schoolwork.

-Find a friend or another student in each class that you trust to take notes and let you know of any necessary info that was given out in class.
+Find a friend or another student in each class who you trust to take notes and let you know of any necessary information given in class.